-Volunteers in Medicine clinics are the result of community-directed initiatives.
-In order to thrive and succeed, a VIM clinic needs to be woven into the fabric of the community.
+Volunteers in Medicine clinics, also known as the VIM Alliance, are the result of community-directed initiatives.
+To thrive and succeed, a VIM clinic needs to be woven into the fabric of the community.

 Each VIM clinic is community-owned and supported, providing many benefits to its members:

-- VIM clinics provide the uninsured and their families with primary care services
+- VIM clinics provide primary care services to the medically underserved and their families

 - Hospitals benefit from a decrease in non-urgent care for patients visiting their emergency rooms and unnecessary admissions related to untreated chronic conditions